knpuniversity/symfony-journey/knpu/container/container-in-the-wild.md

 ## Adding a Second Service

-A real project will have *a lot* of services - maybe hundres.
+A real project will have *a lot* of services - maybe hundreds.
 Let's add a second one.
 When you log something, monolog passes that to handlers, and they actually do the work, like adding it to a log file or a database.